Return on Investment: ROI Calculator

 Using our calculator to determine a property’s ROI is very straightforward for all-cash buyers.
 You need to know the purchase price, property type, investment period, rental amount, and any property expenses from insurance, taxes, maintenance, or common charges.

 For those who are financing their purchase, you’ll need to factor that cost into your ROI calculation.
-This means your calculation will include your down payment, interest rate, and amortization period in addition to other property expenses.
+This means your calculation will include your down payment, interest rate, amortization period, and other property expenses.
 Using the same example above for a $ 1 million condo purchase that is 80% financed, with an interest rate of 5%, and an amortization period of 30 years, this gives you an annual ROI of 9.68% and a total ROI of 58.76%.

 As a general rule of thumb, paying less cash upfront as a down payment will result in a higher mortgage balance but a larger ROI.
 The more cash you pay upfront, and the less you borrow, the lower your ROI.
 Financing allows you to boost your ROI in the short term since your initial costs are lower.